FoxxMD/discoFoxx/README.md

 #### Szurubooru

-Add endpoints (front and backend) to `env.json`
+Add endpoints (front and backend) to `env.szuzubooru.endpoints`

 Follow the instructions for [Authentication](https://github.com/rr-/szurubooru/blob/master/doc/API.md#authentication)

 * Include [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) headers to retrieve a [user token](https://github.com/rr-/szurubooru/blob/master/doc/API.md#creating-user-token)
 * Create an auth token by base64 encoding this value: `userName:userToken`
-* Add the auth token to `env.json`
+* Add the auth token to `env.szuzubooru.token`

 #### PUBG

 * Register a new app on the [pubg dev api site](https://developer.playbattlegrounds.com/apps/new?locale=en).
-Copy the token to `env.json`
+Copy the token to `env.pubg.token`
-* Make sure `db` is specified in `env.json` so user associations are persisted
+* Make sure `db` is specified in `env` so user associations are persisted
-* Setup `acl` in the pub portion of `env.json` if you want to restrict usage to certain roles, otherwise all users can use pubg commands
+* Setup `acl` in the pub portion of `env.pubg.acl` if you want to restrict usage to certain roles, otherwise all users can use pubg commands

 ## Developing